levibostian/dotenv-android/README.md

 > Note: Your plugin may require manual approval by Gradle team.
 The output of running the publishPlugins command will tell you if this is the case.

+### CLI setup

+This project use GitHub Actions to perform various tasks for us.
+To get GitHub Actions to work, you must create these secrets:

+1. `REPO_PUSH_TOKEN` - GitHub personal access token with `repos` scope.
+This allows CI server to push git commits to the GitHub repository.

 ## Author

 * Levi Bostian - [GitHub](https://github.com/levibostian), [Twitter](https://twitter.com/levibostian), [Website/blog](http://levibostian.com)